 - Dish soap

 Fill the plastic cup halfway with baking soda and hydrogen peroxide and set it aside for about 30 minutes.
-Pour the brown-stained liquid into the kitchen sink and fill the cup with dish soap.
+Then, pour the brown-stained liquid into the kitchen sink and fill the cup with dish soap.

 Clean up any remaining coffee residue with a sponge.
-Thoroughly rinse the mug with cold water and pat dry with a paper towel.
+Next, rinse the mug with cold water and pat dry with a paper towel.

 How do you remove coffee stains from porcelain cups?